 Should I Repair or Replace?

-It all depends on the situation and the overall condition of your roof.
-If you had a few shingles lift due to a harsh windstorm, having your roof repaired makes the most sense, however if the overall condition of your roof is not the greatest, perhaps a complete roof replacement makes the most sense.
+It all comes down to the situation and the overall condition of your roof when deciding whether to repair or replace it.
+For instance, if a few shingles were lifted during a harsh windstorm, a repair might be the most practical solution.
+However, if the overall condition of your roof is poor, a complete roof replacement could be the better option in the long run.

 What is the Best Roofing Type?